JxckWilsxn/JxckWilsxn/README.md

 <ul>
  <li>
- My programming journey consists of studying Software Development at university level as well as self-teaching myself in my free time.
+ My programming journey consists of studying both Software and Web Development at university level as well as self-teaching myself in my free time.
 Outside of University, I use Udemy courses and Frontend Mentor to build on my current knowledge and build my own responsive frontend projects.
 During my studies, I have learned the basics, such as <strong>HTML</strong>, <strong>CSS</strong>, and <strong>JavaScript</strong>.
 I am on track and aim to learn about <strong>React</strong>, <strong>React Native</strong>, <strong>Typescript</strong>, and <strong>Vue</strong> to further increase my learning and workplace adaptability.
  </li>
  <br>
  <li>